 It may be shocking to some, but anyone can be a teacher, really.
 With the mindset and will, anything is possible.
 But it’s not possible for everyone to be a great teacher as that takes dedication, passion, and drive to really want to improve and inspire others and yourself.

-You’ve been teaching for a while now and you’ve stumbled upon this blog because you want to know if you are truly a great teacher like all your students tell you.
+You’ve been teaching for a while now and maybe be thinking to yourself if you truly are a great teacher like all your students tell you.
 Without wasting any more time, let’s get into some of the characteristics of what makes up a great teacher.
-By the end of the blog, you’ll be the judge if you really are the greatest teacher ever!
+By the end of this piece, you’ll be the judge if you really are the greatest teacher ever!

 What It Takes